 The City of Brampton's Official Plan provides comprehensive policies that facilitate land use decision making.
 The purpose of the City of Brampton's Official Plan is to give clear direction as to how physical development and land use decisions should plan to meet the current and future needs of its residents.
-The property is designated 'Residential' and 'Open Space' on Schedule A of the City of Brampton Official Plan and the proposed Zoning By-Law Amendment and Draft Plan of Subdivision conforms to the intent of this plan.
+The property is designated "Community Area", "Designated Greenfield Area" and "Open Space" on Schedule 1 - City Concept; and "Residential" and "Open Space" on Schedule A - General Land Use Designations of the City of Brampton Official Plan and the proposed Zoning By-Law Amendment and Draft Plan of Subdivision conforms to the intent of this plan.
 The Official Plan policies that are applicable to this application include but are not limited to: